PlanX-Universe/PlanXFlow/README.md

 Your experience and insights are invaluable to the evolution of PlanXFlow.
 Whether applied in an industrial setting or academic research, sharing your thoughts can help enhance PlanXFlow for everyone.

-- **For industrial applications**: Please reach out to share how PlanX has been integrated and adapted for your projects.
+- **For industrial applications**: Please reach out to share how PlanXFlow has been integrated and adapted for your projects.
-- **For academic research**: If PlanX has contributed to your research, please cite the following works:
+- **For academic research**: If you use PlanXFlow in your research work, please cite the following papers:

 ```
 [1] Georgievski, I. Software Development Lifecycle for Engineering AI Planning Systems.
 In International Conference on Software Technologies, pages 751–760, 2023.